Camdah77/PP3/README.md

 - - nodejs
 - go to GitPod terminal
 - type the following commands into the terminal:
-- - heroku login -i
+- - Heroku login -i
 - - enter in username + password
-- - heroku apps
+- - Heroku apps
-- - heroku git:remote -a my-app-name
+- - heroku git: remote -a my-app-name
-- - git add .
+- - git add.
-- - git commit -m "Deploy to Heroku ""
+- - git commit -m "Deploy to Heroku "
 - - git push origin main
 - - git push heroku main

-The deployemt to the GitHub are as follows:
+The deployment to GitHub are as follows:
 - From this project's repository, navigate to the settings tab
-- From the left hand menu, select pages.
+- From the left-hand menu, select pages.
 - From the source section drop-down menu, select the Main Branch.
 - Once the main branch has been selected, the page will refresh and provide a link to the live project.

 ## Credits

 ### Content
-Code Institute-  https://codeinstitute.net/ - "Love Sandwish" walkthrought was very useful when setting up the environment to this page.
-I also have the videos as tutorials when I was stucked in python issues.
+Code Institute-  https://codeinstitute.net/ - The "Love Sandwich" walkthrough was very useful when setting up the environment for this page.
+I also have the videos as tutorials when I was stuck in Python issues.

-W3School- https://www.w3schools.com/python/default.asp - Very useful tutorials that I ahve look at during the process
+W3School- https://www.w3schools.com/python/default.asp - Very useful tutorials that I have looked at during the process

 ### Thank you
 My son, William 13 years, has been my biggest source of inspiration in this project.
-He think it is so boring with mathematics and my challenge was to get him interested in mathematics again.
+He thinks it is so boring with mathematics and my challenge was to get him interested in mathematics again.

-My son, Hugo 15 years old have supported and tested the app and made lot´s of suggestions.
+My son, Hugo 15 years old has supported and tested the app and made lots of suggestions.

-My mentor, Lauren-Nicole Popich who supported me with ideas and always give me wise advice how I can improve in my continuing education.
+My mentor, Lauren Nicole Popich supported me with ideas and always gave me wise advice on how I can improve in my continuing education.

-My Cohort Facilitator David Calikes as always gives positive energy and coaching.
+My Cohort Facilitator David Calikes always gives positive energy and coaching.
 He always makes time for his students for small and big questions.

 ### Media
 The story was created by me and my two sons Hugo and William